What’s new in adult brain and spinal cord tumor research and treatment?

 Hypoxic cell sensitizers

-Some drugs increase the oxygen content in tumors, which may make tumor cells more likely to be killed by radiation therapy if they are given before treatment.
-These types of drugs are now being studied to see if they can improve the outcome of treatment.
+Some drugs increase the oxygen content in tumors, which might make tumor cells more likely to be killed by radiation therapy if they are given before treatment.
+These types of drugs are now being studied to see if they can improve treatment outcomes.

 Electric treatment fields